Eagles put Hurts on stumbling, bumbling Broncos in 30-13 rout

-DENVER — In a midseason game that figured to define the Broncos as either contenders or pretenders, let's just say there's no need to cancel those late-January ski trips.
+DENVER — In a midseason game that figured to define the Broncos as either contenders or pretenders, those with late-January ski trips planned can take heart.

-Win this game and the Broncos would take a 6-4 record and three-game losing streak into next week's bye.
+Win this game and the Broncos would take a 6-4 record and three-game winning streak into next week's bye.
 Lose and no one figured to take the Broncos playoff hopes seriously.

+"I don't think it was a lack of focus, I really don't,'' head coach Vic Fangio said.
+"I think we were ready to play.
+We couldn't handle what they do best, which is run the ball with a quarterback being involved with it.''

 The NFL, like stock investments, is a weekly reminder that past performance is not an indicator of future results.